Robin Hood (1973 film)

 Robin Hood is a 1973 American animated musical adventure comedy film produced by Walt Disney Productions and released by Buena Vista Distribution.
 Produced and directed by Wolfgang Reitherman, it is based on the English folktale "Robin Hood".
 Taking place in a world populated by anthropomorphic animals, the story follows the adventures of Robin Hood, Little John, and the inhabitants of Nottingham as they fight against the excessive taxation of Prince John, and Robin Hood wins the hand of Maid Marian.
 The film features the voices of Brian Bedford, Phil Harris, Peter Ustinov, Pat Buttram, Monica Evans, Terry-Thomas, Roger Miller, and Carole Shelley.

 The idea to adapt Robin Hood into an animated feature was dated back to Walt Disney's interest in the tale of Reynard the Fox following the release of Snow White and the Seven Dwarfs (1937).
 The idea was repeatedly shelved for several decades.
 In 1968, Ken Anderson pitched a film adaptation of Robin Hood, incorporating ideas from Reynard the Fox by using anthropomorphic animals rather than humans.
 The project was approved, becoming the first completely "post-Walt" animated feature and the first with an entirely non-human cast.

 Robin Hood was released on November 8, 1973.
 The film received mixed reviews from critics, but it was nonetheless a box-office success, grossing $33 million worldwide against a production budget of $5 million.
-Although some retrospective reviews have criticized the heavy use of animation recycled from previous Disney films, the film's reputation has grown positively over time and has since become a cult classic.
+The film's reputation has improved over time, although some retrospective reviews have criticized the heavy use of animation recycled from previous Disney films.
+It has since become a cult classic.

 Plot

-In Medieval England, minstrel Alan-a-Dale narrates the story about an heroic outlaw named Robin Hood.
-While crossing Sherwood Forest, Robin and his friend Little John narrowly escape capture by the Sheriff of Nottingham and his archers.
-They learn that the arrogant, greedy, and immature Prince John — who has usurped the throne from his brother King Richard after his aide-de-camp Sir Hiss hypnotized Richard into fighting in the Crusades — will be traveling through the forest.
-Disguised as fortunetellers, they rob the Royal caravan, embarrassing Prince John, who promises revenge.
+In Medieval England amongst anthropomorphic animals, minstrel Alan-a-Dale narrates the story about an heroic outlaw named Robin Hood.
+He and his friend Little John live in Sherwood Forest, where they frequently rob rich people to give the money to poor people, while narrowly escaping capture by the Sheriff of Nottingham.

-Robin and Little John distribute Prince John's wealth among the starving and overtaxed villagers of Nottingham.
-Robin also gives a hat and bow to young Skippy Rabbit for the latter's birthday.
-Trying out the bow, Skippy accidentally fires an arrow into the courtyard of Prince John's castle.
-While retrieving it, Skippy and his friends meet King Richard’s niece Maid Marian and her lady-in-waiting Lady Kluck.
-Skippy's hat reminds Maid Marian of Robin Hood, and she reveals that they were childhood sweethearts.
-She wonders if Robin Hood still remembers her.
+One day, the arrogant, greedy, and immature Prince John (who has usurped the throne from his brother King Richard after his aide-de-camp Sir Hiss hypnotized Richard into fighting in the Crusades) travels through Sherwood Forest on his way to Nottingham.
+Disguised as fortunetellers, Robin Hood and Little John rob the royal coach, embarrassing Prince John, who offers a very large reward for Robin's capture.
+Despite this, Robin continues his heroic missions, much to the gratitude of the Nottingham townspeople who are being overtaxed by Prince John, including a seven-year-old rabbit named Skippy who idolizes Robin Hood.